-Alaska Airline and Delta are reducing the reciprocal benefit that elite passengers recieve from each airline.
-The news came out via email today, but has been on both Alaska Air and Delta’s webpages for a couple of days.
+Alaska Airlines and Delta are reducing the reciprocal benefit that elite passengers receive from each airline.
+The news came out via email today, but has been on both Alaska Airlines and Delta’s webpages for a couple of days.
 The changes affect elite perks such as free baggage allowance, discounts on Delta economy comfort seats, boarding privileges and other benefits.
 As the battle for Seattle heats up and Delta and Alaska duke it out to be Seattle’s #1 “hub” airline, the airlines are trying to lure elite fliers more and more to their own metal before their relationship completely dissolves.

 Starting May 1, 2014, the following changes will take affect.

 For Alaska Airlines MVP Gold and Gold 75K Elites, starting May 1, they will lose their check baggage for their first 2 bags, lose priority baggage handling, no longer be able to use SkyPriority Check-in and boarding zone, lose access to Delta dedicated express security lines (who uses these now thanks to TSA precheck?), and lose discounts on international economy comfort seats.

 For Alaska MVP Elites (those who only fly 20,000 miles a year on Alaska) the following changes will take place:

 Alaska MVP lower Elite passengers will not lose as many elite benefits as they do not have access to as many benefits as the mid-level and top-tier elites.
 This elite level group will only lose access to their first check bag fee waiver, priority baggage handling and 25% discount to long haul international economy seats.

 Changes are also evident for Delta Elite fliers who fly Alaska, as Delta has noted the following changes on their web page:

 All Delta elites will be affected by the changes, as free check baggage will be discontinued along with priority security line access.